 Remain current in the field of forensic science while incorporating that expertise into the educational process.

-Improve instruction through the use of innovative teaching methods that promotes students learning and the develop of critical thinking skills necessary for life-long learning.
+Improve instruction through the use of innovative teaching methods that promote student learning and the develop of critical thinking skills necessary for life-long learning.

 Contribute to the forensic science body of knowledge through education, training, research, and other services; atively engage and mentor students in scholarly, artistic, and creative endeavors.